Award Tickets 101: The Basics

 - Since you can convert “transferable” credit card points to many different types of frequent flyer miles and you can redeem each of those types of miles on many different partner airlines, your credit card points can each be used to book frequent flyer tickets on over 100 different airlines.

 - Because you can use them with multiple frequent flyer programs, “transferable” credit card points are usually more valuable than miles you earn directly with a frequent flyer program—and are the best place to start focusing your travel rewards efforts.
-As discussed above, Ultimate Rewards, Membership Rewards, and ThankYou Rewards points let you take advantage of award availability on over a hundred different airlines and let you take advantage of “sweet spots” in each program (where you can get tickets for fewer than the normal number of miles).
+As discussed above, Ultimate Rewards, Membership Rewards, and ThankYou Rewards points let you take advantage of award availability on around a hundred different airlines and let you take advantage of “sweet spots” in each program (where you can get tickets for fewer than the normal number of miles).
 Transferable Credit Card Points are Usually Better than Regular Airline Miles.

 - Whenever you fly, you should always try to earn miles for your trip.
 While the bulk of the points you earn are likely to come from credit cards, you should always earn points from your flying as well.
 It doesn’t take much effort to sign up for a frequent flyer program.
 And for most flights, you can choose to earn miles with your choice of several different frequent flyer programs, letting you concentrate all your miles into a small number of different accounts.
 Even if you are unlikely to fly enough to accumulate enough miles to take advantage of a free ticket, you can combine the miles you earn from flying with miles you get from your credit card points or you can redeem smaller number of miles for gift cards or other valuable options.
 In short, don't avoid the small amount of effort it takes to be rewarded for every airline flight you purchase.
 Earn Miles for Every Flight (In as Few Accounts as Possible).